 Hi!
 My name is Fatima.

-I was born in D.C. and currently live in Southern Maryland with my husband of six years and our three kids.
+I was born in D.C. and currently live in Southern Maryland with my husband of seven years and our three kids.
 I’m a cradle Catholic.
 I would describe myself as a lifelong student of theology, art, interior design, and sustainability.
 I am all about T/tradition(s), and I enjoy learning about history (I’m married to a history major so that helps).
 A random, simple joy of mine is to play Gregorian chant music in the background while tending to kitchen chores.
 It’s an audible reminder of bringing the sacred into the mundane, yet important tasks.

 My daily mission is living more intentionally.
 Deep in my heart I believe that the family is the first essential cell of society and building up a holy family of my own is the most important work I have here on earth.
 So much of our busy world moves at such a fast pace.
 At home, I’m striving to do the opposite, even with all that we are juggling.
 Similarly, I’m striving to build a slow, more natural and less waste home, and making a reality out of home DIY project dreams (often, at a snail’s pace – ha).

 I believe stories are important, and this blog is filled with mine.
 Thanks again for being here and I hope you’ll come visit again.

 Remember in old teen magazines, celebrities would get interviewed with random questions about themselves?
 These types of lists were also super common to do back in the prime days of Xanga and the early days of Facebook (i.e. this post).
 Well, old habits die hard.
 Here’s my list of some fun facts.
 Perhaps you will learn something new about me!

 - Morning ritual: Sitting in our morning room/home oratory with a hot cup of something, staring outside.
 Likely with my baby in my arms.